All meetings will continue to be held on Zoom for the time being.

-Chairman, Mike Kingsford, presented the results of the Spring Flower Competition, and also photos from members’ gardens, some of which are shown below.
+Chairman, Mike Kingsford, presented the Spring Flower Competition results and also photos from members’ gardens, some of which are shown below.
+Click any to enlarge

 As part of a was a wide-ranging discussion about the garden at the moment, most people agreed that it was a good year for camellias, as evidenced by several photos.
 An incidence of poor flowering in pots may have been due to them getting too dry last summer.
 The compost should be kept moist to avoid inhibiting bud development in late summer.

 There was a good attendance at the latest of our informal Zoom sessions for members to discuss anything about plants & garden.

 Chairman, Mike Kingsfordconfirmed that the recently announced roadmap out of lockdown would rule out the annual plant sale planned for May.
 However, if it remains on course the Annual Flower Show could go ahead, and he encouraged everyone to start growing for it – the Schedule (for vegetables and flowers) will be the same as 2019.

 Barring changes to the roadmap, the Buffet Supper in July should be possible.

 Mike shared photos from several members’ gardens, including spring bulbs in bloom as well as various hellebores.
 Of particular note was Christmas box, Sarcococca, evergreen and covered at this time of year with very small, but extremely fragrant, white flowers.